Lyndhurst in Bergen County, New Jersey — The American Northeast (Mid-Atlantic)

 "My first thought was to save the lives of the 1700 men in the buildings.
 While making my calls, the first shell struck the building and passed about five feet from where I was sitting.
 About a dozen buildings were now on fire, and I had completed all calls.
 I started to leave the building without a coat, but I couldn't walk.
 My courage left me and the arriving firemen picked me up, wrapped a big coat around me and rushed for the gate."

 Location.
 40° 48.136′ N, 74° 6.104′ W. Marker is in Lyndhurst, New Jersey, in Bergen County.
 Marker is on Clay Avenue, on the left when traveling north.
+Marker is on Clay Avenue, between Valley Brook Avenue and Wall Street.
 Touch for map.
-Marker is on Clay Avenue, between Valley Brook Avenue and Wall Street.
 Marker is in this post office area: Lyndhurst NJ 07071, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on May 8, 2018.
-This page originally submitted on July 25, 2010, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 1,082 times since then and 33 times this year.
+It was originally submitted on July 25, 2010, by Bill Coughlin of North Arlington, New Jersey.
+This page has been viewed 1,132 times since then and 16 times this year.
 Photos: 1, 2, 3, 4. submitted on July 25, 2010, by Bill Coughlin of North Arlington, New Jersey.
 5. submitted on April 21, 2012, by Bill Coughlin of North Arlington, New Jersey.